Overview

 Each Pharmacy Regulatory Authority (PRA) requires that candidates complete a training program in a licensed pharmacy.
 This ensures that IPGs will have experience in a pharmacy patient care setting that meets the national standards.
 Each province has a different requirement for the number of hours of structured practical training you will need to complete.

 This is the last step in the licensure or registration process!
-The PRA will confirm that you have successfully completed all of the requirements to be licensed.
-You will be charged a fee for your licence and you will need to renew your licence and pay a fee each year.
-(See next section.)
+The PRA will confirm that you have successfully completed all requirements to be licensed.
+You will be charged a fee for your license and you will need to renew your license and pay a fee each year.

-While all Canadian provinces require you to have PEBC certification in order to become licensed to practice, “each province has additional licensing requirements.
-These may include practical experience, English or French language skills, and jurisprudence examinations.”
-(PEBC.ca) Contact the regulatory authority of the province you wish to practice to learn more.
+While all Canadian provinces require you to have PEBC certification to become licensed to practice, additional requirements can vary by province.
+These additional requirements can include jurisprudence exams, language proficiency exams, criminal record checks, etc. Contact the regulatory authority of the province you wish to practice to learn more.

 If required to complete further practical experience, apprenticeship/internship bridging programs for international graduates are available through the following universities: